marianavif/notes-archive/java-notes.md

 > When a class is created, a new type of object is created.

 ***class constructor***: a special class method named with the class name which is used to create/initialize an object of the class.
 It doesn't necessarily receive all or any parameters, it depends on its objective.
 It can have verifications and/or methods before attributing a parameter to the class attributes.
 If a constructor is declared in a class, it automatically loses the standard constructor Java creates for it, unless it is declared explicitly.
 A class can have as many constructors as necessary, by method overloading.
 When an object of a subclass is initialized, it is interesting to call the super constructor inside the subclass constructor, unless the constructor overwrites the super constructor.
 If not specified to do it, Java will call the standard super constructor and create a non specific object of the super class.

+***encapsulation***: restricting the direct acces to some components of an object, so users cannot access state values for all of the variables of a particular object.
+Can be used to hide both data members and data functions or methods associated with an instantiated class or object.
+In object-oriented programming, it refers to the bundling of data, along with the methods that operate on that data, into a single unit.

 ***inheritance***: basing an object or class upon another object (*prototype-based* inheritance) or class (*class-based* inheritance), retaining similar implementation. **Subclasses** are the new classes derived from existing ones (**super/parent** class) and **inherits** (have the same) attributes and methods from its parent class, unless they're **overriden** in the subclass code.
 The super class is a *generalization* of the subclasses and the subclasses are *specializations* of the super class.
 The super and subclasses belong to a **class hierarchy**, the ***inheritance tree***, of arbitrary size.
 In general, the further down in the hierarchy a class appears, the more specialized its behaviour.